Is there something like a long term quant value investing strategy?

 This is something I have given a lot of thought, mainly because of the 25% capital gains taxes (payable even if you hold the investment for only one day) here in Germany.

-The following is the best strategy I have come up with so far, and is something I use myself.
+The following is the best strategy I have come up with, and is something I use myself.

 Value effect works for 5 years